 Risk of consequences refers to the extent of biologic or economic consequences of a hazard occurring in a given population.
-Risk of consequences is important to consider pointed out to the user, along with tools and advice for the design of risk-based surveillance.
+Risk of consequences is important to consider advice for the design of risk-based surveillance.

 - when prioritizing/selecting a disease, - when targeting population strata for risk-based sampling when the aim is early detection and - for setting target probability of freedom when the aim is to demonstrate disease freedom (Cameron, A.; 2012a)